vespa-engine/documentation/documentation/tutorials/blog-search.md

 #### Matching

-Another limitation is the way so-called *matching* is done for attributes.
+Another limitation is the way *matching* is done for attributes.
 Consider the field `blogname` from our search definition, and the document for the blog called "Thinking about museums".
 In our original input, the value for `blogname` is a string built of up the three words "Thinking", "about", and "museums", with a single whitespace character between them.
 How should we be able to search this field?

-For normal index fields, Vespa does something called tokenization on the string.
+For normal index fields, Vespa does something called _tokenization_ on the string.
 In our case this means that the string above is split into the three tokens "Thinking", "about" and "museums", enabling Vespa to match this document both for the single-term queries "Thinking", "about" and "museums", the exact